 Only the General Counsel may waive provisions of this Code for employees.
-Any waiver of this Code for our directors, executive officers, or principal financial officers may be made only by our Board of Managers of Cavalry Parent GP, LLC (our "Board") or an appropriate committee of our Board.
+Any waiver of this Code for any member of our Board, any executive vice president or senior vice president, or principal financial officer may be made only by our Board of Managers of Cavalry Parent GP, LLC (our "Board") or an appropriate committee of our Board.